collective/tutorial.todoapp/docs/chapter_0.rst

 * You have git  properly installed and vaguely know how to use it
 * You are working with Python 2.6 or 2.7, and have already installed setuptools and virtualenv
 * Sorry windows users, but you'll have to translate as usual from n*x to Windows-ese
+* For Ubuntu/Debian users it will be usefull to install build-essential package (sudo aptitude install build-essential) this will ensure that you have required packages

 ==============
 Tutorial Setup